bevyengine/rfcs/network_replication.md

 - What is the impact of not doing this?

-Without committing to support these features early, Bevy risks ending up like Unity, whose built-in features were too non-deterministic for the first kind of replication and whose only working solutions for the second are paid third-party plugins that couldn't integrate deeply enough to be transparent (at least not without duplicating parts of the engine).
+It'll only grow more difficult to add these features as time goes on.
+Take Unity for example.
+Its built-in features are too non-deterministic and its only working solutions for state transfer are paid third-party assets.
+Thus far, said assets cannot integrate deeply enough to be transparent (at least not without custom memory management and duplicating parts of the engine).

 - Why is this important to implement as a feature of Bevy itself, rather than an ecosystem crate?